tory1103/pls-logging/README.md

 It uses a modified version of [Oh-My-PickleDB](https://github.com/tory1103/oh-my-pickledb) JSON Manager for data storing.

-## Pls-Logging is fun and easy to use
+## Pls-Logging is fun and powerful

 ```python
 from plsl import Logging